 “CAHC appreciates House Republicans’ work to continue making needed improvements to the American Health Care Act and we have long been supportive of invisible high-risk pools as a part of ACA replacement measures but, as written, it appears this amendment will still fail to sufficiently boost coverage numbers and lower Americans’ projected health care costs – two remaining shortfalls of House Republican leaders’ plan that must be addressed.
 If Congressional Republicans believe in the merits of high-risk pools, lowering costs, and promoting consumer access and choice, as we do, then they must provide robust funding to ensure these policies can be implemented most effectively.
 That is why, earlier this year, CAHC called for $30 billion in federal funding for these efforts over the transition period – not over the next decade,” said CAHC President Joel White.
 “The ACA failed woefully in curbing the rise of health care costs and preserving consumer choice.
 It is incumbent on Congress to ensure this replacement package does not repeat those same mistakes.
 Aggressive measures must be taken to ensure market stability in 2018 and 2019 to ensure that there is an individual market to reform in later years.
 The amendment, as currently constructed, is a step in the right direction but falls short of meeting this goal.”

 Earlier this year, CAHC modeled the potential impacts of varying levels of invisible high risk pool funding to stabilize markets, including its impact on premiums and federal outlays.
-The document can be viewed here.

 About the Council for Affordable Health Coverage